ClusterHQ/flocker/docs/flocker-standalone/manual-install.rst

 Manually Installing Flocker
 ===========================

-#.
-Follow the :ref:`full-installation-standalone-flocker` steps.
+#. :ref:`Install Flocker <full-installation-standalone-flocker>`.
+   Follow these steps to install Flocker.
+#. :ref:`Configure Flocker <post-installation-configuration-standalone-flocker>`.
-#.
-Follow the :ref:`post-installation-configuration-standalone-flocker` steps, to configure authentication and your chosen backend.
+   Follow these steps to configure authentication and your chosen backend.
-   These steps also include the enablement of the control service and the agent services.
+   You will also enable the control service and the agent services.

 .. _full-installation-standalone-flocker: